lucalain/AgorApp/README.md

 - Implement a recommender system to suggest relevant news to users.
 - Replace the current Firebase-based backend with a custom solution.
-- Expand Android support to leverage Flutter's cross-platform capabilities.
+- Expand Android support to fully utilize the cross-platform capabilities of Flutter.
 - Integrate bots into group chats to act as moderators.